Welcome to Aston! We're committed to providing support and advice throughout your university journey via the Student

-Students can also to access academic support and guidance from the Learning Development Centre.
+Students can also access academic support and guidance from the Learning Development Centre.
 You can attend workshops and receive one-to-one support with a Learning Development Adviser on a range of topics.

 - Aston Students' Union

 Relax and have fun with people who share similar interests!
-Aston Students' Union provides many opportunities for this through their student clubs and societies including the Aston LGBT+, Aston Fitness Club and Aston Live Music Society to name just a few.
+Aston Students' Union provides many opportunities for this through their student clubs and societies including Aston LGBT+, Aston Fitness Club and Aston Live Music Society to name just a few.

 - Finance and Funding

-This page outlines help and support from Student Finance England for young people who have been in care will receive.
+This page outlines the help and support young people who have been in care will receive from Student Finance England.

 The Student Room, Student Finance Zone is a great source of funding advice.
 If you would like help and assistance with your application to Student Finance England, Wales, Scotland or Northern Ireland please contact the Hub to speak to the Student Advice Team.

 Sometimes you may find that you need extra financial support in cases of unforeseen and unexpected financial hardship, we might be able to help with these costs via the Aston Support Fund.
 We sensitively consider applications from care experienced students and students who have lived or do live in temporary accommodation and will provide assistance in a variety of ways, should you need it.

-Information about Aston University's scholarship, including scholarships for care leavers, is available on our scholarship page.
+Information about Aston University's scholarships, including scholarships for care leavers, is available on our scholarship page.

 You might also be eligible for the Unite Foundation Scholarship for care leavers and estranged students which offers up to three years free accommodation in residences owned by Unite Students.

 - Unite Foundation Scholarship 2024/2025

-The window to submit your scholarship application for 2023/24 opens in January 2023.
+The window to submit your scholarship application for 2024/25 is now open.
 You should read the guidance now and can start filling out the online application form and sourcing your evidence.
-You must submit a complete and properly evidenced application before 23.59pm on 1st June 2023.
-If you wish to discuss with someone about this scholarship at Aston University, please contact the Student Advice Team or 0121 204 4007.
+You must submit a complete and properly evidenced application before 23.59pm on 14th June 2024.
+If you wish to discuss this scholarship with someone at Aston University, please contact the Student Advice Team or 0121 204 4007.

 To apply for the Unite Foundation Scholarship Scheme you must meet and evidence all of the following eligibility criteria